-Maybe the Tarquin narrative is the sort of tale Americans see during some national elections: a narrative where ‘the names you see are true, the events we cherry-picked to get your attention.’
+Maybe the Tarquin narrative is the sort of tale Americans see during some national elections: a narrative where ‘the names you see are true, the events are cherry-picked to get your attention.’

 We don’t have documents from the late sixth and early fifth centuries B.C., either supporting the Tarquin tale: or showing that it’s as accurate as Washington Irving’s “Rip Van Winkle.”

 That said, I’m not ready to disbelieve all of Rome’s “Tarquin” origin story.
 “Rip Van Winkle,” after all, is fiction: but includes descriptions of real events.

 I’ve got more to say about ancient Rome, decadence and social cycle theories.
 That, and how I see ancient Rome’s gilded moments, will be in my next “Golden Ages” post.